Screen Time

 August 17, 2023

-How to manage screen time this back-to-school season
+How to manage screen time as kids go back to school

 What's the best advice for parents when it comes to screen time during the school year?
 Have an open and ongoing conversation with your kids.
 Here are ten topics to cover with your family that will help make tech less contentious.